fangwei123456/spikingjelly/README.md

 Note that SpikingJelly is based on PyTorch.
 Please make sure that you have installed PyTorch before you install SpikingJelly.

 The odd version number is the developing version, which is updated with GitHub/OpenI repository.
 The even version number is the stable version and available at PyPI.

+Note that the default doc is for the latest developing version.
+If you are using the  stable version, do not forget to switch to the doc in the corresponding version: https://spikingjelly.readthedocs.io/zh_CN/0.0.0.0.12/.

 **Install the last stable version from** [**PyPI**](https://pypi.org/project/spikingjelly/):